 Naturally, I had to make new friends (again).
 Taking myself off to the pub was the easy part.
 Sitting at the bar on my own was horrendous.
 However, I smiled and chatted with people as they ordered their drinks, and then out of the blue, I was invited to join a large group of people.
 I was overjoyed, and friendships developed.
 This incident taught me that no matter what, you should just get out there, hold your head up, smile and just do it.

 I even forced myself, when starting new jobs, to go and knock on the CEO or MD’s door to say hi.
 Of course, my heart would be beating out of my chest, but I did it anyway.
 And I was always greeted kindly and even received the best coffee…

-Just like back then I have had to make myself go out, even when I would have rather cuddle my dogs on the sofa.
-Luckily I could see myself retreating and so knew that I had to take action.
+Just like back then, I have had to make myself go out, even when I would have rather cuddled my dogs on the sofa.
+Luckily I could see myself retreating, and so I knew that I had to take action.

 Confidence and the lack of healthy boundaries

 Many people who aren’t confident often try to make up for it by being people pleasers.
 They find it difficult to put in strong boundaries and simply let others walk all over them.
 So instead of saying yes to what they want, they say yes to what others want.

 The word implies something good, but the truth is, being a “perfectionist” is not a comfortable place to be.
 You will end up avoiding working on an interesting project or doing something you love.
 Nothing is perfect.

 Many people who lack confidence avoid social gatherings and even turn down a coffee with friends if it is in a new place.
 You may have trouble speaking up in groups, so avoid them or shut down in a social setting.
 The good news is you can work on this with practice.